zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-feature-flags-shell.md

 **showbugreportlink**:  Shows or hides the **Report bug** link in the top bar.
 A value of `true` shows the link,  and a value of `false` hides it.

-**showpreviewtags**: Hides the preview ribbon on the startboard and shows labels in blade headers when extensions are marked as in preview   **NOTE**: Does not hide the preview ribbon.
+**showpreviewtags**: Hides the preview ribbon on the startboard and shows labels in blade headers when extensions are marked as in preview.   **NOTE**: Does not hide the preview ribbon.

 <!--TODO:  verify whether these relex settings have ceased to exist or are just not used -->
 **showrelexdialog**:  Hides the relex dialog that is displayed if performance is slow.